borntofrappe/fullstack-d3/README.md

 };
 ```

-The dimensions of the bounds are then determined by the margin introduced on either side.
+The dimensions of the bounds are determined by the margin introduced on either side.

 ```js
 dimensions.boundedWidth =